Dutch Oven Carnitas

 You’ll also need a Dutch Oven and a food processor or blender, too.

-STEP 1: Make the zesty marinade.
+Step 1: Make the zesty marinade

 In the food processor or blender, toss in your onion (cut into large chunks), garlic cloves, lime juice, orange juice, and hot sauce.
 Pulse it a few times until it resembles a thick liquid.
 Set it aside for now.

-Step 2: Season the pork shoulder.
+Step 2: Season the pork shoulder

-In a small bowl, mix together the seasonings: oregano, cumin, chili powder, salt, and pepper.
 Place the pork shoulder into a Dutch Oven and spread the seasoning all over the pork.
-By seasoning it IN the Dutch Oven, you’re saving a dish and catching any runaway spices!
+By seasoning it in the Dutch Oven, you’re saving a dish and catching any runaway spices.

-Step 3: Add the marinade, cover, and bake.
+Step 3: Add the marinade, cover, and bake

 Pour the marinade over the top of the pork shoulder.
 Cover the Dutch Oven with its lid and bake.
-No need to flip it or even touch it during it’s baking process!
+No need to flip it or even touch it during its baking process.

 How to Serve Carnitas

-One of the beauties of this meal is that it can be customized and served in so many different ways.
+This meal is that it can be customized and served in so many different ways.
 That’s why I love making carnitas as a recipe for large groups.
 Here are some ideas of how to serve them:

-- Throw this shredded pork in a quesadilla or on top of a “burrito bowl” with brown rice, beans, and your favorite Mexican toppings.
+- Make a burrito bowl – Throw this shredded pork in a quesadilla or on top of a “burrito bowl” with brown rice, beans, and your favorite Mexican toppings.

 So many options!
 I personally almost always serve it with our Avocado Lime Salsa.